demisto/content/Integrations/Vectra_v2/Vectra_v2_description.md

 configuration, and health information via URI paths.

 Tested with API version 2.1.
-c_score and t_score to fields changed to certainty and threat accordingly
+c_score and t_score fields changed to Certainty and Threat accordingly (range: 0-100)